Table of Contents

 - Map depeg exposure: single-asset exposure versus pooled exposure that can concentrate into the weakest coin.

-- Measure complexity: one protocol versus stacked layers (vault + optimizer + pool).
+- Measure complexity: one protocol versus stacked layers (vault plus optimizer plus pool).

 - Evaluate exit liquidity: instant withdrawals versus withdrawal queues or reliance on secondary-market liquidity.